dedupeio/dedupe/README.md

 # Dedupe Python Library

-_dedupe is a library that uses machine learning to perform de-duplication and entity resolution quickly on structured data._
+_dedupe is a python library that uses machine learning to perform de-duplication and entity resolution quickly on structured data._

 __dedupe__ will help you: